 The City of Ottawa is the capital city of Canada and is located in the National Capital Region.
 Ottawa is located south of the Ottawa River and is home to over 1.02M residents.
 The population of Ottawa increased by 8.9% from 2016 to 2021.
-Ottawa real estate prices have increased by 5.7% from July 2022 to July 2023, with the average sold price of a house in Ottawa being $682K in July 2023.
-Based on data from the Ottawa Real Estate Board, real estate sales volume in Ottawa has increased by 13.8% in the same period.
-From the long-term perspective, Ottawa’s real estate prices have increased significantly, with the average price of detached houses increasing 98% over a 10-year period from July 2013 to July 2023 and the average price of condominiums increasing 58% over the same time period.
+Ottawa real estate prices have increased by 1.5% from September 2023 to September 2024, with the average sold price of a house in Ottawa being $686K in September 2024.
+Based on data from the Ottawa Real Estate Board, real estate sales volume in Ottawa has increased by 10.7% in the same period.
+From the long-term perspective, Ottawa’s real estate prices have increased significantly, with the average price of a home increasing 43% over a 5-year period from September 2019 to September 2024.

 Ottawa property tax is based on the assessed value of your home.
 Every four years, the Municipal Assessment Corporation (MPAC) conducts an evaluation of properties all over Ontario and submits assessed values for each of them.
 This assessed value can differ significantly from the market value of your property.
 Your final property tax amount is calculated by multiplying the Ottawa final property tax rate for the year by the MPAC property assessed value.